inesmcbride/MDDN201-Project-3/README.md

 # ParkMe
-# Find an available carpark in real-time
+Find an available carpark in real-time

-# Created using HTML, CSS, jQuery, JavaScript and the Google Maps API
+Created using HTML, CSS, jQuery, JavaScript and the Google Maps API.